 Manufacturers may wonder about taking on the roll forming process for their own projects, but it is best to consider these common questions before committing to that idea.

 What is a Roll Forming Machine?

-Metal can be bent with various techniques, including laser methods, TIG welding, and induction heating techniques, however, a roll forming machine is far more efficient.
+Metal can be bent with various techniques, including induction heating, however, a roll forming machine is far more efficient.
 It produces customizable metal parts of various sizes by bending material or forming a strip or sheet of metal along precisely placed rollers.
 The time-saving capability of roll forming is phenomenal, with greater efficiency and fewer scraps than stamping, press braking, or other extrusions.

 What is Cold Roll Forming?